armancohan/acohan.github.io/_posts/2018-09-05-Kartsaklis-Mapping-text-to-KB.markdown

 ### _Model_

 - How to embed entities?
-    - Use a set of reliable anchores or textual features that would link entities with textual descriptions.
+    - Use a set of reliable anchors or textual features that would link entities with textual descriptions.
         - The textual features are textual descriptions of the entity weighted by tf-idf values.
             - Tf-idf values are computed by considering word frequencies in a document composed of textual descriptions of an entity (tf) against all other documents (df).

         <figure>
             <img src="{{site.url}}/img/2018-09-05-2.png" alt="example"/>
-            <figcaption>The blue nodes show the KB (SNOMED) and relationships between concepts/entitites.
+            <figcaption>The blue nodes show the KB (SNOMED) and relationships between concepts/entities.
 The KB is further extended using words in textual descriptions corresponding to the blue entities.
 These are shown in red nodes.
 The edges are weighted according to the tf-idf values of the words in the textual descriptions of a given entity.
 This helps connecting entities that would not be otherwise connected.
 For example, here, *Alexia* and *Insomnia* both correspond to *inability* to something and therefore there could be some functional similarities between them.</figcaption>
         </figure>

         - After extending the KB, the entities are embedded using skip-gram model trained on a synthetic corpus build by random work on this extended KB.